RELATED STORIES: Read more about Marchbanks Speedway and Hanford Motor Speedway in my Marchbanks section.

 “Hubbster,” posting on Track Forum, recalled seeing the track from the air "right up until it was plowed over.
 It was a distinct track.
 All I can compare it to is Pocono.
 It looked like a little Pocono to me.”

 The West Coast Stock Car Hall of Fame announced in early 2012 that it would induct B.L.
 Marchbanks as part of its "historic division" governing people from 1930-1970.
 A fitting tribute, even if it's overdue recognition.
-At the Hall of Fame ceremony, Gary Marchbanks remembered his grandfather, when at first

 - American Motorcyclist magazine, "Western Views, Feb.
 1965